Icelandic Vinarterta Recipe – Icelandic Christmas Cake

 As you stroll along the beach and the mural-covered seawall, you can marvel at the view of an inland ocean that stretches to the horizon.

 Now on to my favorite part of any festival– the FOOD!
-Alongside the usual suspects, there is an entire kiosk dedicated to Icelandic Vinarterta.
-And every imaginable flavor of Vinarterta lives here – even Saskatoon berry.
+Alongside the usual suspects, there is an entire kiosk dedicated to Icelandic Vinarterta, a favoutie of the Iceland desserts.
+And every imaginable flavor of Vinarterta, the famous Iceland cake, lives here – even Saskatoon berry.

-However, since Icelandic Vinarterta is traditionally made with a prune filling, you will have fundamentalists shuddering at the mere mention of any modern incarnations of this traditional fare.
-So I decided to stick with the classic prune.
+However, since Icelandic Vinarterta, or Icelandic Christmas cake, is traditionally made with a prune filling, you will have fundamentalists of Icelandic food recipes shuddering at the mere mention of any modern incarnations of this traditional fare.
+So I decided to stick with the classic prune of this Iceland Christmas cake to honour vinarterta history.

 But I must warn, the making of this cake is not for the faint of heart.
 If you are going to attempt this, I would recommend you are, at minimum, an experienced baker.
-It’s not that it’s “hard” to make, but it is somewhat fussy and time consuming.
+It’s not that it’s “hard” to make, but the Icelandic prune cake is somewhat fussy and time consuming.

-Although I was encouraged by my husband’s Aunt Norma (the sharer of this recipe) to save myself some hassle and buy the prune paste for the filling, then simply add spice, I couldn’t find it.
+Although I was encouraged by my husband’s Aunt Norma (the sharer of this best of Icelandic recipes) to save myself some hassle and buy the prune paste for the filling, then simply add spice, I couldn’t find it.
 And good luck if you hope to locate it anywhere outside of Manitoba!
 I had no choice but to whip up a batch of prune paste from scratch.
 Again, the filling is not hard to make, just time consuming and a little finicky.

 However, when I got to this point, I have to admit, I was a little confused.
-The directions actually ended here (photo below) and this was not the Icelandic Vinarterta I knew and loved!
+The directions actually ended here (photo below) and this was not the Icelandic Vinarterta traditional Christmas cake I knew and loved!

 I had to ask Aunt Norma if this is how it was supposed to look.
 It did not look the way she made it.
-She replied that “it wasn’t bad for my first time”, as she’s spent 40 years perfecting it!
+She replied to my Icelandic cake that “it wasn’t bad for my first time”, as she’s spent 40 years perfecting it!

 Then the light bulb went off when she explained that you cut off the edges and make it into a square (photo above).
 Traditionally, the family eats the edges and the guests get the good part.
 Well, my family is pretty used to that system already!

 But the fun does not end here!
 This cake needs another 3 full days to ‘cure’ before it is cut and eaten (for optimum deliciousness).
 And then it still needs to be iced with a recipe made from scratch!
-This is not a low maintenance cake.
+This is not a low maintenance cake and perhaps the most challenging of Icelandic desserts.

 But I think it was worth every minute!
 This was a baking bucket list item for me, as I grew up in Winnipeg and have so many fond memories of eating Icelandic Vinarterta.
 Although mine doesn’t look quite as good as Aunt Norma’s (turns out I added a little too much prune)